Qu4k3/disboard-docs/docs/bot.md

 `library` - Retrieve information by using discord.js library

-`dynamic` - Retrieve information by calling the API
+`API` - Retrieve information by calling the API

 ::: tip Additional note
  _Not a command but..._ depending on the role that is attributed to new members, an embeded response is shown to the user, with an introtuction/welcoming message. `static`